-Following planning approval in July 2016, Good Energy has begun construction of a 5MW solar farm at Newton Downs Farm near Newton Ferrers in Devon.
+Following planning approval in July 2016, Good Energy has built a 5MW solar farm at Newton Downs Farm near Newton Ferrers in Devon.

-The main construction work was due to take place between late Autumn 2016 and late January 2017.
-Good Energy is working with UK-based installers Solar Century to build the solar farm.
+The main construction work took place between Autumn 2016 and late January 2017.
+Good Energy worked with UK-based installers Solar Century to build the solar farm.

-Once operational, the solar farm will generate enough renewable electricity to power approximately 1,300 average homes.
+The solar farm will generate enough renewable electricity to power approximately 1,400 average homes.

 Good Energy has an agreement in principle with Yealm Community Energy (YCE), a local community benefit society, giving the community the right to buy the completed solar farm.

 Once in community ownership, the project would generate funding for YCE’s work to tackle fuel poverty and reduce energy bills in the local area as well as delivering a return for local investors.